Promise Keeper

 No Fear

 Fear can protect us from hurting ourselves.
 It keeps us from driving too fast on the freeway, walking too close to the ledge of a tall building, or gambling too much in a high stakes poker game.
-At its worst, though, it keeps us from acting boldly in situations where we need to take a risk.
-It keeps us from making investments that can lead to success.
-It causes us to hide our true selves out of fear of rejection by others.
-It causes us...
+At its worst, though, it keeps us...

 The Young and the Restless